 9. Desert View Watchtower

 The Desert Watchtower was constructed in 1932 by architect Mary Colter.
-Checking out the views from this tower is another one of the best things to do on the South Rim of the Grand Canyon.
+Checking out the views from this tower is another one of the best things to do on the Grand Canyon South Rim.
 Today, this historic 70-foot monument towers over the Grand Canyon from a perch on the South Rim and can be seen from quite a distance.

 The stone tower is a National Historic Landmark.
 Inside, you’ll find beautiful murals by well-known Hopi painter Fred Kabotie.
 The view from the top includes the Colorado River, Marble Canyon, and sweeping views across the greater Grand Canyon.